htmfilho/htmfilho.github.io/projects.md

 permalink: /projects/
 ---

 The roles that I've professionally assumed in recent years reduced the time I dedicate to practical programming at work.
 In normal circumstances, it would shrink my technical influence and expand my management practices.
-However, I refuse to engage in any project management or product ownership initiative and dive into my passion for the craft of software engineering.
+However, I avoid engaging in project management or product ownership initiatives to keep my passion for the craft of software engineering very much alive.

-To keep my engineering skills sharp, I release my serotonin on GitHub projects.
-In a curated list of repositories, I go beyond my work experience and get my hands dirty in 5 different programming languages.
+I release my serotonin on GitHub projects to keep my engineering skills sharp.
+In a curated list of repositories I go beyond my work experience and get my hands dirty in 5 different programming languages.
 Those projects contribute to community activities, knowledge management at work, knowledge sharing, event-driven monitoring, and life-style simplification.
 Here they are alphabetically ordered:

 ## Brocante